Washington, DC Internship Program

 BU’s College of Health & Rehabilitation Sciences: Sargent College and BU Study Abroad have designed a unique internship curriculum for Health Science majors and Public Health minors, giving students the chance to gain valuable professional experience in the field of health policy while taking courses that fulfill major requirements.

-Students enroll in two required course and one internship course.
+Students enroll in one required course and the practicum course.

 - CAS PO 203/COM CM 556: Strategies for Issue Development and Policy Change (4)